HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

  xyz.openbmc_project.Software.CompletionStatus interface -  -     -
- .Progress                           property  d  50    emits-change writable .CompletedStatus                    property  b  false emits-change writable
+ .Progress                           property  d  50    emits-change writable .CompletedStatus                    property  b  false emits-change writable .Status                             property  s  Aborted emits-change writable
 ```

+Status : This string type dbus property is used to get the abort or Inprogress
+status.
+Custom flash tool can be updated with setting timeout option for every
+chunk of data sent via Ipmb command.
+If update is not happening till that
+timeout period then we set the status as Aborted.

+If the service is not exist for some timeout, it might go to abort status.
+if status is aborted, dbus-proeprties can be updated with Abort status.
+Itemupdater can remove the images if status is aborted.

+If any errors or update fails in the middle, that status can be updated in the
+dbus-properties and based on this ItemUpdater can get the error status from
+dbus-properties.

+The Inprogress status can avoid the two image updates on same device.
+ItemUpdater can activate the images only if that is not in the Inprogress state.

 ### Image Cleaning for multi-host machines
 In the existing system, the image will be deleted after the successful